 When I did that, suddenly the fear started diminishing.
 I remembered how inquisitive I was as a child and how I would often want to find out more about the universe and nature, without worry or fear.

 I tried to make use of this curiosity and started playing with these questions.
-I told myself it was okay to have existential questions like “What exactly is real?” or “Who exactly is thinking these thoughts?”
+I told myself it was okay to have existential questions like “What exactly is reality?” or “Who is thinking these thoughts?”
 I realized that though these thoughts were stuck in my head, they could never harm me.

 I began looking at them as some sort of a gift.
 A gift that a few of us have been given, even though we did not ask for it.
 A gift that enables us to ask the deepest questions about nature, reality, and selfhood.

 The great mystics of ages past and the most prominent scientific and philosophical minds of current times have all asked the same questions or toyed with ideas similar to what goes through the mind of a depersonalized person.
 Many people spend years practicing meditation or indulge in long hours of reading to achieve the state of reflection and thinking that we have been offered free of charge.

 Yes, it troubles us.
 These questions and thoughts can torment us, but only if viewed as something harmful.
 Once you realize that your mind and sanity are safe and secure, you can start to accept these deep, existential, philosophical questions and go towards them instead of running away.